n3oltd/support/docs/01-engage/02-accounts/07-merging-accounts/index.md

 ## Merging Duplicate Accounts

-1. From the <K2Link route="dashboard" text="Engage Dashboard" isEngage />, use any search method and choose the account you wish to merge from.
+1. From the <K2Link route="dashboard" text="Engage dashboard" isEngage />, use any search method and choose the account you wish to merge from.

 ![Search Account Video](../01-searching-accounts/search-account-video.gif)